 - Modelling the Volatility Smile in the interest rate market.

 - Laboratory session (with Excel and/or Matlab) for implementation issues.

-- two midterm examinations (closed books) are planned.
+- Two partial examinations (closed books) are planned.
 The first follows the initial six lectures and is based on the first part of the course.
-The second examination will occur at the end of the course and is based on the second part of the course.
-If the grade of the midterm is not sufficient (less than 18), you cannot do the second mid-term examination and the take home examination.
+The second examination occurs at the end of the course and is based on the second part of the course.
+If the grade of the partial is not sufficient (less than 18), you cannot do the second partial examination and the take home examination.

-- A Final Examination (closed books) at the end of the course is planned, and will be based on the entire course.
+- A Final Examination (closed books) at the end of the course is planned, and is based on the entire course.

-- A not compulsory coursework, that will give a maximum of 3 additional marks.
-For the take-home exam the use of Excel/Matlab will be required.
+- A not compulsory coursework, that gives a maximum of 3 additional marks.
+For the take-home exam the use of Excel/Matlab is required.
 Groupwork (no more than 3 persons) is allowed for the take home examination.
-The deadline for the take home examination will be set before the end of the course.
+The deadline for the take home examination is set before the end of the course.